 - 1. Legal Research, Analysis and Writing

-- 2 Ethics and the Mechanics of Law
+- 2. Ethics and the Mechanics of Law

-- 3. Integration of Substantive and Procedural Law

-The successful paralegal degree candidate will possess a broad educational background with an opportunity to gain specialized skills in specific areas of law.
+- Integration of Substantive and Procedural Law The successful paralegal degree candidate will possess a broad educational background with an opportunity to gain specialized skills in specific areas of law.
 The large curriculum offering also allows practicing paralegals to attend college refresher or new skills development courses.

 This program does not prepare students for law school or the practice of law.
+Please note: Paralegals may not provide legal services directly to the public, except as permitted by

-- · Apply the research, analytical skills and college-level writing abilities necessary to assist attorneys in the practice of law. - Conduct oneself in an ethical and professional manner when confronted with a law office related conflict scenario.
+- Apply the research, analytical skills and college-level writing abilities necessary to assist attorneys in the practice of law. - Conduct oneself in an ethical and professional manner when confronted with a law office related conflict scenario.

+Claim Examiner

-Claim Examiner Compensation and Benefits Manager Compliance and Enforcement Inspector
+Compensation and Benefits Manager Compliance and Enforcement Inspector